uviclibraries/html-css/act-4.md

 <img src="images/act-4/flex2.png" alt="more flex containers">

 - I don’t want my `about.html` page to look like this either, so I will move the `display: flex;` declaration to my `<div class="zuko-qualities">` and see what happens.
-- Here's what the whole `zuko-qualities` class block now looks like:
+- Here is what the whole `zuko-qualities` class block now looks like:

 ```
 .zuko-qualities {